Deep Dive into German Adjective Endings

 Wir müssen neue Mitarbeiter einstellen. (“Mitarbeiter” is masculine plural in the accusative case.
 The adjective “neu” takes the ending –e).

+These examples illustrate how the presence or absence of articles affects German adjective declension.
 In the following paragraphs, we will provide a detailed overview of adjective declension patterns in all cases with definite, indefinite and no articles.

 Take a look at the adjective declension in the table below.